aurimas13/Machine-Learning-Goodness/README.md

 # GPT4 in Medicine | Day 88

-Listened [YouTube video](https://www.youtube.com/watch?v=gArDvIFCzh4) about the prospects of LLMs like GPT4 in medicine.
+Listened [YouTube video](https://www.youtube.com/watch?v=gArDvIFCzh4) about the prospects of GPT4 in medicine.
 For example it showed that it passed American Medical Exam up to level 3 with accuracy of 90%.
-Apart from that Peter Lee also concluded that GPT4 is a great research assitant and this could help researchers and medical specialistsdoctors hone their abilities to perfection by making a use of it.
-Amazing.
+Apart from that it also concluded that GPT4 is a great research assitant and  could help researchers and medical specialists/doctors hone their abilities to perfection by making a use of it.